ElifEmanet/dental_imaging/README.md

     3. data/new_all_images_test.csv
     4. data/new_all_images_train_clf.csv

-    to a directory you prefer and change the lines 93, 95 and 99 in src/datamodules/opg_datamodule to their direct path accordingly for the first three csv files, respectively and for the last one, change the line 37 in src/compute_threshold.py accordingly.
+    to a directory you prefer and change the lines 90, 92 and 96 in src/datamodules/opg_datamodule to their direct path accordingly for the first three csv files, respectively and for the last one, change the line 36 in src/compute_threshold.py accordingly.

 2. On line 99 in src/training_pipeline.py,
    give a direct path to a folder of your choice.
 This is where the trained model and (its corresponding score) is stored.
-   Write this same direct path on lines 174 and 177 of src/models/opg_module_ae.py and on line 189 and 192 of src/models/opg_module_vae.py.
+   Write this same direct path on lines 165 and 168 of src/models/opg_module_ae.py and on line 185 and 188 of src/models/opg_module_vae.py.
 These are the lines where the trained model is called for the classification of test images.

 3. Create a directory for saving the resulting arrays (e.g. a directory called "test_results").
-   Change the paths of the saved arrays (all the lines with np.save) in files src/compute_threshold.py, src/models/opg_module_ae.py and src/models/opg_module_vae.py.
+   Change the paths of the saved arrays (all the lines with np.save) in files src/models/opg_module_ae.py and src/models/opg_module_vae.py.
-   Precisely:
-   1. For src/compute_threshold.py, these are the lines 98 and 99.
-   2. For src/models/opg_module_ae.py, the lines 160, 171, 186, 190, 195, 214, 239.
-   3. For src/models/opg_module_vae.py, the lines 175, 186, 201, 205, 210, 229, 256.

-    Later, you can use these saved arrays to draw plots using the notebooks in the notebooks subdirectory by giving their corresponding paths in the code boxes (the lines with np.load) in these notebooks.

-4. To set the name of each run to be able to distinguish different runs on weights and biases, change the line 76 in src/models/opg_module_ae.py and the line 75 in src/models/opg_module_vae.py.
+4. To set the name of each run to be able to distinguish different runs on weights and biases, change the line 66 in src/models/opg_module_ae.py and the line 70 in src/models/opg_module_vae.py.

 5. On configs/experiment/example.yaml: